pu2clr/SI4735/README.md

 With that approach, you will have the __most current version__ of the library.
 However, __it may not be the most stable version__.
 This is because the current version is always in development.
 [Prefer releases](https://github.com/pu2clr/SI4735/releases).
 Do you need some old version (release) of this library?
 If yes, [check here](https://github.com/pu2clr/SI4735/releases).

 [Go to contents](https://pu2clr.github.io/SI4735/#contents)

+## Other Arduino libraries by PU2CLR

+[PU2CLR SI4844 Arduino Library](https://github.com/pu2clr/SI4844).
+This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
+It is available on Arduino IDE.
+This library is intended to provide an easier interface for controlling the SI4844.
+[PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
+The AKC695X is a family of IC DSP receiver from AKC technology.
+The AKC6955 and AKC6959sx support AM and FM modes.
+On AM mode the AKC6955 and AKC6959sx work on LW, MW and SW.
+On FM mode they work from 64MHz to 222MHz.
+[PU2CLR KT0915 Arduino Library](https://pu2clr.github.io/KT0915/).
+The KT0915 is a full band AM (LW, MW and SW) and FM DSP receiver that can provide you a easy way to build a high quality radio with low cost.
+[PU2CLR BK108X](https://pu2clr.github.io/BK108X/).
+The BK1086 and BK1088 are DSP receivers from BAKEN.
+The BK1088 is a BROADCAST FM and AM (LW, MW and ) RECEIVER and BK1086 is a subset of the BK1088 (it does not have LW and SW acording to the Datasheet).
+[PU2CLR RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/).
+The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
+This device requires very few external components if compared with other similar devices.
+It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
+[PU2CLR SI470X Arduino Library](https://pu2clr.github.io/SI470X/).
+It is a Silicon Labs device family that integrates the complete functionalities for FM receivers, including RDS (Si4703).
+[PU2CLR MCP23008](https://pu2clr.github.io/MCP23008/).It is an Arduino Library to control the MCP23008 8-Bit I/O Expander.
+The MCP23008 device provides 8-bit, general purpose, parallel I/O expansion.
+It can be controlled via I2C bus applications.
+It is a great and inexpensive device that allow you to add more devices to be controlled by your Arduino board via I2C protocol.

 <BR>